RajLabMSSM/RajLab_website/README.md

     + ### [Funding](https://rajlabmssm.github.io/RajLab_website/funding.html):
         -  `Grants.csv`: All grants awarded (active and past).

 - All other pages must be updated by editing the HTML files.
-A good IDE is recommended to do this; I reccommend [Visual Studio Code](https://code.visualstudio.com) combined with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), to see how your edits change the website in real-time.
+A good IDE helps to do this efficiently; I reccommend [Visual Studio Code](https://code.visualstudio.com) combined with the [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer), to see how your edits change the website in real-time.
 - If you want to edit the Navbar or the Footer, you only need to edit the `navbar.html` and/or `footer.html` files in order to propogate these changes to the whole website.

 <br><br>